101Loop/drf-addons/README.md

-# DRF Add Ons
+# Django REST Framework Add Ons

 **A collection package for Django REST Framework**<br>

-`DRF Add Ons` is a collection package collected over a period of one year from various sources.<br>
+`Django REST Framework Add Ons` is a collection package collected over a period of one year from various sources.<br>
 In each function/class I've specified its source in `docstrings` inside `Source` / `Sources`.<br> Wherever there isn't any source, the module has been created by me for my personal use.<br>
 This may come in handy to all those who are going to use `Django REST Framework` for creating `API`.<br>